fredwang01/About-Okhttp-timeout-and-compress-API/README.md

-Okhttp is a high-quality http client with easy-used API, it is already integrated in android SDK.
+Okhttp is a high-quality HTTP client with easy-used API, it is already integrated in Android SDK.
-Compared with android raw http interface, Okhttp encapsulate handy API for most using cases.
+Compared with android raw HTTP interface, Okhttp encapsulate handy API for most use cases.

-Because of the rudness design for android raw http, You must write a lot of utility, and hard-code like code, that is ineffective for coding.
+Because of the rudness design for android raw HTTP, You must write a lot of utility, and hard-code like code, which is ineffective for coding.
-Apache http client is widely used before, but now abandoned from android SDK, and not recommended to use.
+Apache HTTP client is widely used before, but now abandoned from Android SDK, and not recommended to use.
 It's too heavy, moreover bugs found in it.

 ### OkhttpClient object && timeout

-As for Okhttp, OkhttpClient object should be shared, creating a client object for each request wastes resources. please refer to comments from OkhttpClient.java file. so below is the skeleton of the wrapper class of OkhttpClient which is shared and set timeout properly.
+As for Okhttp, OkhttpClient object should be shared, creating a client object for each request wastes resources.
+Please refer to comments from OkhttpClient.java file. so below is the skeleton of the wrapper class of OkhttpClient which is shared and set timeout properly.
 ```
 public class MyHttpClient {